Kyubyong/neural_japanese_transliterator/README.md

   * We're not sure how accurate the Pinyin annotation results the library xpinyin returns are.
 It should be helpful if we can improve their accuracy.
   * As always, more data is better.

-## Notes for reproducibility
+## Note for reproducibility
-* For Qwerty, download the pre-trained model file [here](https://drive.google.com/open?id=0B0ZXk88koS2Kdko5SHhtZ2h2RVU) and  extract it to `qwerty/asset/train/ckpt` folder.
-* For Nine, download the pre-trained model file [here](https://drive.google.com/open?id=0B0ZXk88koS2KRW94N1VveDdSekU) and extract it to `nine/asset/train/ckpt` folder.
+* Download the pre-trained model file [here](https://drive.google.com/open?id=0B0ZXk88koS2KZGVTeUF3NVJUVWc) and  extract it to `asset/train/ckpt` folder.